Bankruptcy Mastery

 Liabilities of property

-In rem is nifty sounding Latin, the original language of Anglo-Saxon lawyering.
+In rem is nifty-sounding Latin, the original language of Anglo-Saxon lawyering.

 It’s defined as an action “against a thing”.
 It concerns the property, rather than the person.

 In bankruptcy we encounter it most often when a creditor seeks relief from stay in rem.
 Generally, the creditor seeks to make the ordered relief follow the “thing”.
-It comes up when the property has been transferred from hand to hand, each new hand filing bankruptcy to get the stay.
+It comes up when the property has been transferred from hand to hand, each new hand filing bankruptcy to get the automatic stay.

 But more generally, looking at the client’s holdings, in rem, reminds us that “creditor” includes entities with rights in the debtor’s property, even in the absence of personal liability.